sannivasreddy/CS1230-Final-Project/README.md

 # Infinite Library

 # How To Use
 Clone Repo ->
+Install packages using 'npm install' ->
 Run command 'npx vite' ->
 Open local host server on browser

-1. Click anywhere on screen to lock camera.
-Click again to unlock
+1. Click anywhere on screen to lock the camera.
+Click again to unlock.
-2. When locked, rotate camera by moving mouse
+2. When locked, rotate the camera by moving mouse.
-3. Use wasd keys to move around
+3. Use the wasd keys to move around.

 # Goal